senzing-garage/docker-compose-demo/README.md

 As such, these demonstrations of Senzing using `docker` and `docker-compose` do not run in a RedHat Enterprise Linux 8 environment.

+Likewise, `docker` is not a CentOS 8 supported project.

 ## Implementation

 The following table indicates the instructions for variations in components.